platformio/platformio-core/docs/projectconf.rst

 .. seealso::
     Please make sure to read :ref:`ldf` guide first.

-Force Library Dependency Finder to depend on the specified libraries if they even are not included in the project source code.
-Also, these libraries will be processed in the first order.
+Force Library Dependency Finder to depend on the specified library if it even is not included in the project source code.
+Also, this library will be processed in the first order.

 The correct value for this option is library name (not folder name).
 In the most cases, library name is pre-defined in manifest file (:ref:`library_config`, ``library.properties``, ``module.json``).
 The multiple library names are allowed, split them with comma ``,`` separator.